Scientific Understanding of Consciousness

 Consciousness arises from a momentary (convolution/interaction/conjoining) of a mental object with the sense of self.
 The dynamic core is the momentary neural activity representing the mental object and the sense of self.
 Consciousness is an emergent property of the neural activity of the dynamic core.

 A person’s self, which contributes to consciousness, is comprised of the entire ensemble of well-worn synaptic connections and strengths, endowed by genetics and modified by neuronal plasticity over a lifetime of experience and interactions in the environment.
-The subset of neuronal activity comprising the dynamic core is comprised of a momentary perception as convolved with the active portion of the neuronal synaptic network comprising the self.
+The subset of neuronal activity comprising the dynamic core is comprised of a momentary perception as convolved with the active portion of the neuronal synaptic network comprising the Self.

 Core Consciousness